nimning/hintSystem/src/servers/rest_server/README.md

 - [webwork_config.py](webwork_config.py) -- Configuration file for the local WebWork installation.
 - [scripts/renderPG.pl](scripts/renderPG.pl) -- Perl script for rendering a PG file.
 - [scripts/checkanswer.pl](scripts/checkanswer.pl) -- Perl script for checking answers with a PG file.

+## Filter processing (new approach using parsed trees)
+  These to files need to be aggressivly refactored and documented.

+- [parsers.py](parsers.py) - a monster of a python file which does too much, including calling exec_filters.py
+- [exec_filters.py](exec_filters.py) - The function that executes an externally defined filter function.

 ## Interaction with PG
 - Read [pg_wrapper.md](pg_wrapper.md)